 The university measures and reports carbon emissions from a variety of sources, not just its energy use.
 The sources include waste, water, business travel, student and staff commuting, student travel to study at DMU, halls of residences and supply chain (procurement) emissions.
 Details of this work can be found here.

-The university works closely with its catering partner Chartwells to embed sustainability into its food offering across campus and through its hospitality service.
-These commitments are contained within the Sustainable Food Policy and are set out on our hospitality webpage and are highlighted in our hospitality brochure.
-There are a large number of drinking fountains on campus which provide free drinking water for staff and students.
-We also grow food on campus which is used by Chartwell chefs in their cooking.
+The university works closely with Chartwells to embed sustainability into its food offering across campus and through its hospitality service.
+These commitments are contained within the Sustainable Food Policy and highlighted on our hospitality webpage and in our hospitality brochure.
+As part of our commitment to sustainable produce, DMU also grows food on campus in the Trinity Herb Garden which is then used by Chartwell chefs in their cooking.
+Read more here.

 Staff and Student Engagement